dauntless001/ttg/README.md

 ## Contribution

-Pick a ticket on the [Gitlab repository](https://gitlab.com/tushortz/softskillspace).
 If you haven't cloned the repository, use the command to clone from the terminal

 ```sh
 git clone https://gitlab.com/tushortz/softskillspace